Going Down the Road Feeling Bad: Recording history

 The song was recorded by many artists through the years.
 The first known recording is from 1923 by Henry Whitter, an Appalachian singer, as "Lonesome Road Blues".
 The earliest versions of the lyrics are from the perspective of an inmate in prison with the refrain, "I'm down in that jail on my knees" and a reference to eating "corn bread and beans."
-The song has been recorded by many artists such as Woody Guthrie, Bob Dylan, Skeeter Davis, Elizabeth Cotten, and the Grateful Dead, with Grateful Dead performing it 294 times live in concert.
+The song has been recorded by many artists such as Woody Guthrie, Doc Watson, Bob Dylan, Skeeter Davis, Elizabeth Cotten, and the Grateful Dead, with Grateful Dead performing it 294 times live in concert.
 The song is featured in To Bonnie from Delaney, "Mountain Jam", Born and Raised World Tour, The Grapes of Wrath, and Lucky Stars.

 Others who recorded it include Cliff Carlisle (also as "Down in the Jail on My Knees"), Woody Guthrie (also as "Blowin' Down This Road" or "I Ain't Gonna Be Treated This Way"), Bill Monroe, Earl Scruggs, Roy Hall, Elizabeth Cotten and the Grateful Dead, Delaney and Bonnie, Canned Heat and Dillard Chandler.